aashreys/button/README.md

 # Button

-A Figma & FigJam widget to execute simple actions like navigate to a frame or open a link.
+A Figma & FigJam widget to open links and navigate design.

 ## Development guide